nyc-crh/site/content/gallery/mark-twain-school-performance-dashboard.md

 - curriculum"
 questions:
 - Who does Mark Twain serve?
-- How has the decision to make Mark Twain a "gifted and talented" school helped make Mark Twain a segregated school?
+- How has the decision to make Mark Twain a "gifted and talented" school shaped the student population at Mark Twain?
-- How do you think "selective admission" schools like Mark Twain and the specialized high schools contribute to segregation throughout the city?
-Should these schools exist if they are not serving all of the city’s students?
+- How do you think “selective admission” schools like Mark Twain and the specialized high schools contribute to segregation throughout the city?
+Do you think New York City should have “selective admission” schools?
+Why or why not?
 ---

 Some context for the item.
 Use Markdown styling (see link below)